reihned/practice/javascript/asyncawait/lesson.md

 Outline
 1. Promise review
-2. Promises comparison to async await
+2. Promises comparison to Async/Await
-3. Rules of async await
+3. Rules of Async/Await
 4. How to handle errors